 A: The size of our campus community and number of vehicles on campus each day has caused serious traffic congestion and pedestrian safety issues in the past.
 Without parking regulations, drivers would spend more time driving and searching for a parking space.
 By designating parking areas during peak times, it allows for all people on campus to travel more efficiently and safely.

 Q: I own a south commuter permit, but I use Campus Recreation Services exercise equipment.
 Can I just park next to the Health and Learning Center?

 A: During the day, the campus shuttle service can transport you from south campus to north campus.
-After 4:30 p.m., your south commuter permit may be used in lots designated as "all permits after 4:30 p.m." which includes most employee lots, excluding any designated stalls within the lots.
-The parking lot north of HLC is available to park in after 4:30 p.m. for permit holders, however, avoid parking in the designated residential stalls located in the northeast portion of the parking lot.
+After 4:30 p.m., your south commuter permit may be used in lots designated as "all permits after 4:30 p.m." the nearest ones being lot P28A or P6, excluding any designated stalls within the lots.
+The parking lot north of HLC is authorized for resident and employee permits 24 hours/day and not available for SC permits.

 Q: I need to visit Health Services.
 Where do I park?